compiler-explorer/compiler-explorer/README.md

  pane and `watch gcc -S foo.cc -o -` running in the other.
 Since then, it has become a public website serving around 140,000 compilations per day.

+##### FAQ

+There is now a FAQ section [in the repository wiki](https://github.com/mattgodbolt/compiler-explorer/wiki/FAQ).
+ If your question is not present, please contact us as described below so we can help you.
+ If you find that the FAQ is lacking some important point, please free to contribute to it and/or ask us to clarify it.

 ##### Contact us

 For general discussion, please join the